FLCAC-admin/FLCAC-docs/docs/index.md

 # Contact Information
 Please contact us at FederalLCACommons@erg.com

-:::{Join the USLCI and Federal LCA Commons Mailing List}
-Click [here](mailto:federallcacommons@erg.com?subject=Add%20to%20Mailing%20List&body=Please%20add%20me%20to%20the%20FLCAC%20mailing%20list.) to subscribe to our mailing list and receive the latest updates on Federal LCA Commons data releases.
+:::{tip} Join the USLCI and Federal LCA Commons Mailing List Click [here](mailto:federallcacommons@erg.com?subject=Add%20to%20Mailing%20List&body=Please%20add%20me%20to%20the%20FLCAC%20mailing%20list) to subscribe to our mailing list and receive the latest updates on Federal LCA Commons data releases.
 :::